 Perhaps the most vital objective of any cash management system is limiting your cash outflow and accelerating cash inflow.

 This objective is clear-cut.
 As a business owner, you want to increase the amount of money flowing into the business.
-At the same time, if you can minimize the cash leaving your coffers, you’ll be in a much stronger position.
+At the same time, if you minimize the cash leaving your store, you reduce operational expenses and CIT costs.
+A currency recycler, for example, recycles the same cash that comes in through transactions to fund your employee floats and cash registers.

 2. It Optimizes Cash Levels for the Business